Ecological light pollution: Birds

+Birds migrate during the night for several reasons.
+It is also cooler at night which means birds are able to fly and become dehydrated slower.
+With city lights outshining the night sky, birds have more difficulty navigating by stars.

 Lights on tall structures can disorient migrating birds leading to fatalities.
-An estimated 365-988 million fatal bird collisions with buildings occur annually in North America, making human-made structures a large contributor to the decline in bird species.
-The surface area of glass emitting artificial light at night is a major factor for fatal bird collisions with buildings, and turning off lights at night can minimize these fatalities.
+An estimated 365-988 million fatal bird collisions with buildings occur annually in North America, making human-made structures a large contributor to the decline in population of bird species.
+The surface area of the glass emitting the artificial light at night is a major factor for fatal bird collisions with buildings, and turning off lights at night can minimize these fatalities.
 The Fatal Light Awareness Program (FLAP) works with building owners in Toronto, Canada and other cities to reduce mortality of birds by turning out lights during migration periods.

 Similar disorientation has also been noted for bird species migrating close to offshore production and drilling facilities.
 Studies carried out by Nederlandse Aardolie Maatschappij b.v.
 (NAM) and Shell have led to development and trial of new lighting technologies in the North Sea.
 In early 2007, the lights were installed on the Shell production platform L15.
 The experiment proved a great success since the number of birds circling the platform declined by 50–90%.[56]
-Juvenile seabirds may also be disoriented by lights as they leave their nests and fly out to sea.
+Juvenile seabirds may also be disoriented by lights as they leave their nests and fly out to sea causing events of high mortality.
+To minimise mortality rescue programs are conducted on many islands giving a second chance to thousands of seabird fledglings.

-Birds migrate at night for several reasons.
-Save water from dehydration in hot day flying and part of the bird's navigation system works with stars in some way.
-With city light outshining the night sky, birds (and also about mammals) no longer navigate by stars.